jehalladay/DDoS_Research/README.md

-# Characterizing DDoS Traffic using Time-based Features
+# Detection and Characterization of DDoS Traffic using Time-based Features

 ### Using ML techniques to detect and characterize DDoS traffic using the CIC_DDoS2019 dataset

 Contributers:
   * James E. Halladay
   * Nathan Briner
-  * Blake Kohlbrecher
   * Drake Cullen
+  * Ram Basnet
-  * (non exhaustive)
+  * Tenzin Doleck

 Advisor: